influx6/lessy/README.md

 			- imports : where you keep your other less files( usually in the same as the less folder,if u seprate your less files though(note thats a bad idea generally)),supply the directory path so it can handle less @imports directives

 		var compiler = lessy('./css','./less');

 		//to watch a single file
 		compiler.sync('./less/style.less');

 		//supply a second arguments if u wish to rename the file compiler.sync('./less/style.less','styledup.css');

 		//to watch a directory
 		compiler.syncDir('./less');

+		//if u wish to change the update timer( the interval it watches the files and folders)

+		compiler.ms = 1000; //make it one second,instead of half the second(500) default time

 		//then startup your compiler
 		compiler.bootup();
 	"